Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/meletis-and-durscheid-2022-writing-systems-and-their-use/essay.md

 Its deepest limitation is that it still appears not to grant signed language writing a fully adequate typological position.

-That is why the best judgment is not:
+That is why the best judgment is not simple rejection.

-- `Incorrect`
-- or `Misleading`

-but:

-- `Partially Correct` overall, with major layer-specific strengths

 More specifically: